You are here: manpages

 thread shall acquire the lock.

-If the Threads Execution Scheduling option is supported, and the threads
+If the Thread Execution Scheduling option is supported, and the

-involved in the lock are executing with the
+threads involved in the lock are executing with the SCHED_SPORADIC

 If the Thread Execution Scheduling option is not supported, it is

-lock when a writer does not hold the lock and there are writers blocked
+when a writer does not hold the lock and there are writers blocked on

-on the lock.
-If a writer holds the lock, the calling thread
+the lock.
+If a writer holds the lock, the calling thread shall not

-shall not acquire the read lock.
-If the read lock is not acquired,
+acquire the read lock.
+If the read lock is not acquired, the calling

-the calling thread shall block until it can acquire the lock.
+thread shall block until it can acquire the lock.
+The calling thread

-function n times).
-If so, the application shall ensure that
+times).
+If so, the application shall ensure that the thread performs

 The maximum number of simultaneous read locks that an implementation